 So, is Vindale Safe to Join?

-I still have no clue that why a entirely respectable company wants to mislead the public by labeling product trial offers as market research studies.
+I still have no clue that why an entirely respectable company wants to mislead the public by labeling product trial offers as market research studies.
 But other than this misstep, there is nothing this company does can convince me it is a scam in the making.

-Well, I don’t think it does them any justice when they engage in such dumbfounded act, but if I were to evaluate a company based on its likelihood to scam and swindle, it certainly passes the entire good checklist.
+Well, I don’t think it does them any justice when they engage in such a dumbfounded act, but if I were to evaluate a company based on its likelihood to scam and swindle, it certainly passes the entire good checklist.
 Most importantly, it pays the members on time and every time!

-The final words are that after looking through the entire operation and business conduct of Vindale Research, I conclude that this is one company worth joining, especially if you like trial offers from generous paymaster.
+The final words are that after looking through the entire operation and business conduct of Vindale Research, I conclude that this is one company worth joining, especially if you like trial offers from the generous paymaster.